 How do NMC’s costs compare statewide?

 The Vermont Department of Banking, Insurance, Securities, & Health Care Administration maintains a comparison of hospital charges on each hospital’s 15 most common admissions, the 15 most common outpatient surgical procedures, and 30 of the most common diagnostic and therapeutic procedures.
 As you look at the current data, you will find that NMC compares favorably with the other Vermont hospitals, ranking below the State average in what we charge for 50 of the 60 procedures.
 Compare NMC’s prices to other hospitals in the Vermont at The Vermont Department of Financial Regulation website.

 Questions on your bill

-For Hospital Billing: If you have a question about a billing statement that you receive, call 802-524-1065 and we will be happy to help you.
-If you would rather email, send your question to Patient Financial Services at firstname.lastname@example.org.
-For Physician Billing: If you have a question about a physician bill you receive, call Physician Account Services at 802-524-8949 and we will be happy to help you.
-If you would rather email, send your question to Patient Financial Services at email@example.com.
+For Hospital or Physician Billing: If you have a question about a billing statement that you receive, call 802-524-1048 and we will be happy to help you.
+If you would rather email, send your question to Patient Financial Services at [email protected].